Using an employer of record in Australia

 - Confirm the employee is registered with the Australian Taxation Office and enrolled in a super fund for compulsory retirement contributions.

-- Introduce them to the team by scheduling virtual meet-and-greets to help your new hire put faces to names.
+- Introduce them to the team by scheduling virtual meet-and-greets to help your new candidate put faces to names.

 - Set up their IT accounts by shipping devices (if applicable), configuring accounts (email, Slack, HR systems), and sharing cybersecurity protocols.